epimorphics/ukhpi/README.md

 # UK House Price Index (UKHPI) open data application

-This is the repo for the application that presents UKHPI open data on behalf of Land Registry (England and Wales), Registers of Scotland, Land and Property Services (Northern Ireland) and the UK Office for National Statistics (ONS).
+This is a web application that presents UK House Price Index open data, allowing users to browse, compare, and download UKHPI statistics by geography, property type, and time period.
+It is published on behalf of Land Registry (England and Wales), Registers of Scotland, Land and Property Services (Northern Ireland) and the UK Office for National Statistics (ONS).

 Please see the other repositories in the [HM Land Registry Open Data](https://github.com/epimorphics/hmlr-linked-data/) project for more